-Check-list item Observations or Comments
+Check-List Item Observations or Comments

+·

 Site and Building Access

 Number and location of site entrances?

-Who uses entrances and what are the opening hours?

 On-Site Facilities Are showers and changing rooms provided for employees or students walking or cycling to work?
 How many and where?
 Are drying rooms provided for walkers and cyclists' gear?
 Are storage areas such as lockers provided?
 How many and where? for example close to cycle parking Is travel information (public transport timetables, information on cycle parking locations and such) provided to staff and students?
 What information and where is it provided?
 For example, notice board, at reception, canteen, intranet.